Recruitment Training

 Vocabulary

-Here are a few examples for you to prepare your conversations:
+Here are a few examples to help you prepare your conversations:

 Terminology for Describing the Technology

-The eye-tracker is a specical camera that takes pictures of the infants eye movements.
+- The eye-tracker is a special camera that takes pictures of the infant’s eye movements.
 We can use these pictures to predict where the baby will look.
 It helps us understand what infants prefer to look at.

-The sticker for the infant’s forehead helps the eye-tracker locate where the infants eyes are on the camera.
+- The sticker on the infant’s forehead helps the eye-tracker locate where the infant’s eyes are on the camera.

-Avoid saying… the word laser or making it sound invasive (nirs is a non-invasive technique)
+Avoid saying… the word “laser” or making it sound invasive (fNIRS is a non-invasive technique).

 Recruitment Specialist Tips